Why Dogs Start to Look Like Their Owners

 Because when humans soften- dogs don’t hesitate.
 They follow.

-This is why bodywork is so powerful as their guardians are involved to support their dog’s health.
-I often hear how their dogs are not only moving better but also more affectionate or calmer after a professional bodywork session.
+This is part of why bodywork can be so powerful, especially when guardians are involved in supporting their dog’s overall well-being.
+Over time, I often hear the same feedback: dogs are not only moving better, but also appearing more relaxed, more settled, and in many cases, more affectionate after sessions.

 So… Do Dogs Resemble Their Guardians?